2026 Indianapolis 500 odds, predictions, time, date, Indy 500 starting grid: Model gives surprising picks

 The Greatest Spectacle in Racing turns 110 on Sunday, which is when the 2026 Indianapolis 500 will be held.
 Indianapolis Motor Speedway will be the scene with the green flag dropping at 12:45 p.m.
 ET as 33 drivers compete over 200 laps for the Borg-Warner Trophy.
 Alex Palou is the reigning champion, will start on the pole and tops the 2026 Indy 500 odds board at +250.
 The Spaniard ended Josef Newgarden's quest for a three-peat last year, as those are two of the nine past winners in the Indianapolis 500 2026 field.

-Pato O'Ward is at +600 to target in Indy 500 bets after back-to-back top three finishes at this race, with Newgarden at +1000 and four-time winner Helio Castroneves at +3000.
-Katherine Legge is attempting "The Double" by competing at both The 500 and NASCAR's Coca-Cola 600, and she's a +30000 longshot per the 2026 Indianapolis odds.
+Pato O'Ward is at +650 to target in Indy 500 bets after back-to-back top three finishes at this race, with Newgarden at +1000 and four-time winner Helio Castroneves at +3000.
+Katherine Legge is attempting "The Double" by competing at both The 500 and NASCAR's Coca-Cola 600, and she's a +30000 longshot to win the Indy 500 per the 2026 Indianapolis odds.
 Before scouring the 2026 Indy 500 starting grid and making any 2026 Indianapolis 500 predictions, be sure to see the latest 2026 Indianapolis 500 picks from SportsLine's proven projection model.

 Visit our DraftKings promo code review to see their latest offers and get started.